Peter Sagan: 2015

 After a break from competition, Sagan returned at May's Tour of California.
 On the first two stages, he finished second to Mark Cavendish.
 On stage 3, Sagan led the peloton across the line behind breakaway winner Toms Skujiņš, maintaining his second-place overall standing.
 Sagan won the fourth stage ahead of Wouter Wippert and Cavendish; as he crossed the finish, Sagan banged his front wheel twice on the tarmac and celebrated with a no-footed wheelie.
 Third on stage five, Sagan took the race lead with victory on the sixth stage, a 10.6 km individual time trial starting and finishing at the Six Flags Magic Mountain theme park.
 After losing the overall lead to Julian Alaphilippe the next day on a mountainous finish to Mount Baldy Ski Lifts, Sagan usurped Alaphilippe by taking five bonus seconds during the final stage to Pasadena, taking a three-second victory in the general classification.

 Sagan returned to racing at the Tour de Suisse.
 He finished fourth on the opening time trial, before taking victory on the third stage; his teammate Rafał Majka nullified several attacks in the closing kilometres, before Sagan outsprinted the reduced group to the finish line.
 Second the following day, Sagan won the sixth stage in a bunch sprint for his eleventh stage victory at the race, equalling the record of Hugo Koblet and Ferdinand Kübler.
 With a further second-place finish on the seventh stage, Sagan won the race's points classification.
-He then won both the Slovak National Time Trial Championships, and the Slovak National Road Race Championships in his hometown of Žilina.
+He won both the Slovak National Time Trial Championships, and the Slovak National Road Race Championships in his hometown of Žilina.